 Manchester Art Gallery (2014 – 2015) Victorian Galleries.
 Curator Shirley, R (2014)

-Howard, M (2002) Cuts-out from UpClose 2002 (Manchester Art Gallery’s Guide) used for photomontages in order to highlight the research point.
+Howard, M (2002).
+Cuts-outs from UpClose 2002 (Manchester Art Gallery’s Guide) were used for photomontages to highlight the research point.

 Copyright © All rights reserved and protected by copyright laws, Alexandru Modoi, 2014